 Get Legal Help After a Boating Accident

-If you have questions about a boating accident that you believe was the result of negligence, please call Kenneth Berger for a free case consultation at 803-790-2800, or you can start a live chat with our team 24/7.
+If you have questions about a boating accident that you believe was the result of negligence, please call Kenneth Berger for a free case consultation.
 We will guide you through the insurance process while also treating you like a member of our own family.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).

 Read a Review!